Dataset Dynamics via Gradient Flows in Probability Space: Experiments

+Since in most transfer learning settings the number of samples from the target domain is limited, we investigate if the\;---highly non-linear---\;action of a flow can be learnt from samples, so as to `flow' additional unlabeled samples, as proposed in Section~\ref{sec:unlabeled_flows}.
+For this purpose, we parametrize $h_{\text{flow}}\!:x_0 \mapsto x_T$ as a neural net, and fit it using the initial and final states of the particles ($\{x_0^{i}\}_{i=1}^n$ and $\{x_T^{i}\}_{i=1}^n$).
+Figure~\ref{fig:mnist_mapped} (Appendix~\ref{sec:additional_nist}) shows that particles mapped with the learnt $h$ reasonably approximate those properly derived from the flow.

-In our last set of experiments we seek to test whether our gradient flows can be used for transfer learning, and if so, whether full trajectories of the flows provide any additional benefit over using only the final state $\rho_T$.
-Here, we emulate a $k$-shot learning task, i.e., only $k$ samples per class from the target domain $\mathrm{D}_{\beta}$ are available, and we have access to the following additional data derived from a flow starting at the source $\mathrm{D}_{\alpha}$: the particles in their initial ($z_0$) and final ($z_T$) states, the full trajectories $z_{1:T}$ and additionally mapped examples $h(z_0)$ using a neural-net push-forward map $h$ as described in \sref{sec:qualitative_experiments}.
+For evaluation, we emulate a $\mathsf{k}$-shot learning task, i.e., only $\mathsf{k}$ samples per class from the target domain $\mathrm{D}_{\beta}$ are available, in addition to 2000 from the source domain.
+With this data, we flow the source samples to the target domain, so that we have at our disposal: the particles in their initial ($z_0$) and final ($z_T$) states, the full trajectories $z_{1:T}$, and additional mapped examples $h(z_0)$ using a neural-net push-forward map $h$ as described above.

 We compare various adaptation settings: a no-adaptation baseline (i.e., using target data $\mathrm{D}_{\beta}$ only), and adapting from various combinations of the additional data sources.
 Details of the classifier architecture and training configuration are provided in Appendix \ref{sec:experiment_details}.
-We present results for the 100-shot setting here (Fig.~\ref{fig:mnist_adapt}), and 5- and 10-shot in Appendix~\ref{sec:additional_nist}.
-In most cases all additional data is beneficial, but the full trajectories provide the most gains, indeed improving over using final particles only.
-On the other hand, using samples mapped via $h$ provides some improvement over the baseline, but substantially less than using \textit{clean} particles properly derived from the flow.
+We present results for the 100-shot setting here (Figure~\ref{fig:mnist_adapt}), and 5- and 10-shot in Appendix~\ref{sec:additional_nist}.
+In most cases all additional data is beneficial, but the full trajectories provide the most gains, indeed improving over using final-state particles only.
+In addition, using samples mapped via $h$ provides some improvement over the baseline, but less so than using `clean' particles from the flow, as expected.
+When compared equitably (using the same number of labeled samples) against a usual model-adaptation (fine-tuning) baseline, our data-adaptation approach yields overall better performance gain (Figure~\ref{fig:data_vs_model_adapt}).\looseness=-1